pebble8888/smartgrep/README.md

 smartgrep
 =======
-Grep word in source file excluding comment for vim plugin.
+Grep word in source files excluding comment for vim plugin.
 Grep is very fast because C compiled binary is used.
 Auto project detection using .git or .hg folder.